Degenerations of k-positive surface group representations: Degenerations of --positive representations

 \subsection{Limits of $k$-positive representations}

-It follows from Corollary \ref{cor.par-pos closed among Anosov} that it is enough to study reductive limits: \begin{prop} In order to prove Theorem \ref{thm.intro-degenerations} it is enough to show that, for a limit $\rho_0$ of $k$-positive representations \begin{itemize} \item If $\rho_0$ is reductive, then it is $\{1,\ldots,k-3\}$-Anosov, \item If $\rho_0$ is irreducible, then it is $\{1,\ldots,k-1\}$-Anosov, \item If $\rho_0$ is reductive, $s$-Anosov, then it is $\{1,\ldots,s\}$-Anosov, $s\leq k$. \end{itemize} \end{prop} \begin{proof} Let $\rho_n$ be a sequence of $k$-positive representations, converging to a representation $\rho$.
+It follows from Corollary \ref{cor.par-pos closed among Anosov} that it is enough to study reductive limits: \begin{prop} In order to prove Theorem \ref{thm.intro-degenerations} it is enough to show that, for a limit $\rho$ of $k$-positive representations \begin{itemize} \item If $\rho$ is reductive, then it is $\{1,\ldots,k-3\}$-Anosov, \item If $\rho$ is irreducible, then it is $\{1,\ldots,k-1\}$-Anosov, \item If $\rho$ is reductive, $s$-Anosov, then it is $\{1,\ldots,s\}$-Anosov, $s\leq k$. \end{itemize} \end{prop} \begin{proof} Let $\rho_n$ be a sequence of $k$-positive representations, converging to a representation $\rho$.
 We can conjugate each $\r_n$ such that the new sequence $\{\r_n'\}$ converges to the semisimplification $\r^{ss}$, which is reductive.
 Observe that all $\r_n'$ are $k$--positive, as this is a conjugation invariant condition.
 The first part of Corollary \ref{cor.par-pos closed among Anosov}, gives that if $\r_0^{ss}$ is $\{1,\ldots, j\}$--Anosov, then it is $j$--positive, the second part ensures that then also $\r_0$ is. \end{proof}

-Theorem \ref{thm.intro-degenerations} then follows combining Proposition \ref{prop.limit of k-par hyp} (for general limits), Proposition \ref{prop.limits - strongly irred} (for irreducible limits), and Propositions \ref{cor.k-1 Anosov limit} and \ref{prop.k Anosov limt} (for $s$-Anosov limits).
+In order to prove Theorem \ref{thm.intro-degenerations}, we will prove the three claims respectively in Proposition \ref{prop.limit of k-par hyp} (for general limits), Proposition \ref{prop.limits - strongly irred} (for irreducible limits), and Propositions \ref{cor.k-1 Anosov limit} and \ref{prop.k Anosov limt} (for $s$-Anosov limits).
 To simplify the notation of the rest of this subsection we set \begin{notation} In the rest of the subsection $\{\r_n:\G\to\PGL(E)\}_{n\in\N}$ is a sequence of $k$--positive representations converging to a reductive representation $\r_0$. \end{notation}

 We already have all the ingredients needed to study irreducible limits.
-As already remarked in the introduction we can, in this case, bypass the use of collar lemmas.
+As already remarked in the introduction, in this case we do not need collar lemmas.

 \begin{prop} If $\rho_0$ is irreducible, then it is $\{1,\ldots,k-1\}$--Anosov. \end{prop}